U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Other features include diverse on-campus residence halls, more than 40 clubs and organizations, a TV studio and radio station where students produce their own shows; and a very active Student Government Association.
 Division III sports range from soccer to golf.
-Beyond the undergraduate experience, MCLA also offers a comprehensive Master's degree in education and recently launched a Professional Master in Business Administration.
+Beyond the undergraduate experience, MCLA also offers a comprehensive Master's degree in education and a Professional Master in Business Administration.

 This welcoming, caring place helps students develop the confidence to make contributions to this world as lasting as the Berkshire hills that surround us, ensuring that students earn a powerful lifelong return on their educational investment.